Skip to content

 After the flare clears

 If you suspect rosacea or sensitive skin is part of the picture, get them assessed together.
 These conditions overlap diagnostically and share treatment principles.
+The rosacea vs perioral dermatitis guide walks through the practical clues without pretending a blog post can diagnose your face.

 A simple routine